jASheehan06/SkillsDemo/README.md

-Putting tis here so we can freely test the Java code
+Putting this here so we can freely test the Java code